 Learners are advised to first take a placement test to determine which course is appropriate to their level of English language proficiency.
 This one-hour test can be taken at any CEFL Centre.
-At the end of the course, they can opt to sit for the appropriate level exam from Cambridge English Language Assessment Examinations.
+At the end of the course, they can opt to sit for the appropriate level exam from Cambridge Assessment English.

-Click here for further information on the CAE exam components, eligibility, schedule, fees, registration and results.
+Click here for further information on the C1 Advanced exam components, eligibility, schedule, fees, registration and results.